-Mark Lipscomb is an experienced Senior Executive (CEO, CRO, CFO, COO) with a hands on philosophy aimed at solving complex business challenges.
-This includes guiding companies through financial turnarounds and if necessary through the bankruptcy process.
+Mark Lipscomb is an experienced Senior Executive (CEO, CRO, CFO, COO) with a hands-on philosophy aimed at solving complex business challenges.
+This includes guiding companies through financial turnarounds and, if necessary, through the bankruptcy process.
 He has extensive knowledge of the selling and purchase of large and small businesses.
-His experience spans both public and private companies in the semiconductor, computer, energy, paper, office products and convenience store industries.
+His experience spans both public and private companies in the semiconductor, computer, energy, paper, office products, and convenience store industries.

 Mr. Lipscomb began his career with Unisys Corporation in 1978 in finance.
-In 1997 he joined Cyrix Corporation, a $200 million microprocessor firm and was a key member of the executive team that worked on the merger of Cyrix into National Semiconductor for $554 million.
-Following the Cyrix- National Semiconductor merger, Mr. Lipscomb joined ST Microelectronics, a $4 billion European based global semiconductor company in 1998 where he assisted with the launch of a $1.4 billion stock and bond offering which was listed simultaneously on the NYSE, Paris, and Milan stock exchanges.
+In 1997 he joined Cyrix Corporation, a $200 million microprocessor firm, and was a key member of the executive team that worked on the merger of Cyrix into National Semiconductor for $554 million.
+Following the Cyrix- National Semiconductor merger, Mr. Lipscomb joined ST Microelectronics, a $4 billion European-based global semiconductor company, in 1998, where he assisted with the launch of a $1.4 billion stock and bond offering which was listed simultaneously on the NYSE, Paris, and Milan stock exchanges.

 In 1998, Mr. Lipscomb entered the Office Products and Paper industry by joining American Pad & Paper Company, a $600 million manufacturer of paper-based office products.
-During a nine-month bankruptcy process he directed the successful marketing of all four major business divisions (Ampad, Creative Card, Shade Allied, and Williamhouse) and in 2000 Mr. Lipscomb became CEO of the Ampad division.
-During his three-year tenure, the company significantly improved its top-line, bottom-line and customer satisfaction.
-Revenue increased almost $20 million, gross margins improved from 18 to 29 percent, EBITDA went from $6 to $18 million and Ampad received numerous service awards from its customers including “Supplier of the Year” in 2002 from Wal-Mart.
+During a nine-month bankruptcy process, he directed the successful marketing of all four major business divisions (Ampad, Creative Card, Shade Allied, and Williamhouse), and in 2000 Mr. Lipscomb became CEO of the Ampad division.
+During his three-year tenure, the company significantly improved its top-line, bottom-line, and customer satisfaction.
+Revenue increased by almost $20 million, gross margins improved from 18 to 29 percent, EBITDA went from $6 to $18 million, and Ampad received numerous service awards from its customers, including “Supplier of the Year” in 2002 from Wal-Mart.